machinetranslate/machinetranslate.org/customization/adaptive.md

 # Adaptive machine translation

-**Adaptive machine translation** is a machine translation system that learns from human feedback and adapts its output on the fly.
-This paradigm is focused in the [post-editing](post-editing.md) phase.
+An **adaptive machine translation** system learns from human feedback and adapts its output on the fly.
+Adaptive machine translation is applicable to [post-editing](post-editing.md) workflows.

-Adaptive machine translation requires two language models: a static model and a dynamic model.
-The static model helps to generate translations as close to human translations as possible.
-The dynamic model is updated with the newly-learned fragments.
-When translating, the system gives more weight to the dynamic model.
+In adaptive machine translation, the system is customized while the human post-editor fixes the machine translation output, instead of after batch retraining.

+Adaptive machine translation is an example of online machine learning and human-in-the-loop (HITL).

+### Companies

+In 2019, ModernMT launched adaptive machine translation.
+In 2020, Amazon Translate launched Active Custom Translation, an adaptive machine translation feature.

 ### Workflow

 1. The engine generates a machine translated output.

-2. The output is fixed.
+2. The output is fixed or approved.

 3. The engine learns from the correction.